 Jefferson collected three libraries in his lifetime.
 He started the first in his youth, but it was destroyed when his mother's home, Shadwell, burned in 1770.
-The second, and largest, of his collections was comprised of almost 7,000 volumes, and in 1814 he sold it to the United States government.
+The second, and largest, of his collections was comprised of some 6,500 books, and in 1814 he sold it to the United States government.
 This set of books formed the nucleus of the Library of Congress, replacing the collection that was burned by the British during the War of 1812.
 After the sale, Jefferson began amassing a third library for the amusement of his retirement years.
-By the time of his death, the book room held more than 2,000 of his favorite books.
+By the time of his death, the book room held some 1,600 of his favorite books.

 The shelves on which Jefferson stored his books were likely made at the Monticello joinery, and the units could be stacked on top of one another to form floor-to-ceiling shelves.
 If Jefferson wanted to move the books, however, the open side of each unit could be boarded-over to create a portable book-box.